 PE and Sport Premium Funding

 As a school, we are provided with a PE and Sport premium find which is designed to help us improve the quality of PE and sport activities that we offer the children at St. Gregory’s.
 We are free to choose how we use this money and are required to publish details in the way this funding is used.
-The objectives of spending in 2019-2020 will be decided over the next few weeks and published on the website accordingly.
+The objectives of spending in 2019-2020 are to increase our participation in inter-school and cluster competitions, broaden after-school club opportunities, update sports equipment for lessons and playtime, embed a high standard of PE provision with Level 3 Sports Coaching qualified staff and introduce new, inclusive games to pupils.

 At St. Gregory’s, we provide every child with a minimum of two hours of physical activity per week.
 All pupils take part in Games, Gymnastics, Dance and Swimming lessons which are delivered by out Physical Education Specialists and class teachers.
 It is very important that the children at St. Gregory’s have the correct PE kit for safety and hygiene reasons.
 We recommend that each part of your child’s P.E kit is labelled to stop it from being misplaced.
 A child’s P.E kit should consist of: